razorpay/blade/rfcs/2022-04-09-accessibility.md

 **Keyboard only focus rings**

-While focus indicators are neccesary,
-Mouse clicks also changes the focus, for example clicking on a button also makes the focus ring visible.
+While focus indicators are neccesary, mouse clicks also change the focus, for example clicking on a button also makes the focus ring visible.

 This behavior can be undesirable from design perspective, preferring focus styling to only be present only if a keyboard is used can be a solution.